 The ACL and specialist safety regulators generally interact effectively to ensure consumer and supplier concerns that are subject to both sets of regulations are dealt with in a comprehensive, coordinated and consistent manner.
-Regulators often adopt a lead or home regulator approach in reducing problems that could otherwise arise when ACL and specialist regulators need to interact about product safety incidents and recalls.
-There are also forums in most regulatory arenas to share knowledge and foster cooperative relationships.
+Regulators often adopt a 'lead' or 'home' regulator approach, which helps to reduce problems that could otherwise arise when ACL and specialist regulators need to interact about product safety incidents and recalls.
+There are also forums in most regulatory arenas to share knowledge and foster cooperation.

 Study participants drew attention to a handful of cases where the interaction of ACL and specialist safety regimes has been wanting.
-In these cases, almost all of which relate to electrical goods and building products, regulators' coordination and consistency of approach has been poor.
-However, to put them in context, these cases represent a very small share of the more than 1100 product safety recalls since January 2015.
+In these cases, almost all of which relate to electrical goods and building products, regulators' coordination and consistency of approach have been poor.
+However, to put them in context, these cases represent a very small share of the approximately 1200 product safety recalls since January 2015.